 The following risk factors can sometimes play a role in the development of leukemia.
 However, some patients with leukemia won’t have any of these risk factors:

-and radiation can increase the risk of leukemia.
+- Previous cancer treatment: Chemotherapy and radiation can increase the risk of leukemia.

-- Tobacco: Smoking can increase the risk of some
+- Tobacco: Smoking can increase the risk of some types of leukemia.

-disorders, such as Down syndrome, can play a role in leukemia development.
+- Genetic disorders: Some disorders, such as Down syndrome, can play a role in leukemia development.

-exposure to pesticides and industrial chemicals can be linked to leukemia.
+- Chemical exposure: Long-term exposure to pesticides and industrial chemicals can be linked to leukemia.

 - Family history of leukemia: A person’s risk for leukemia can be increased if a family member has been diagnosed.